harshavv2504/COI_document_extraction/README.md

 ## 🏢 About

-**Tiarna COI Extraction Platform** is developed by **IndiVillage Tech Solutions** to streamline insurance document processing workflows.
+**Real Estate COI Extraction Platform** is developed by **me** to streamline insurance document processing workflows.
 The platform combines cutting-edge AI technology with practical business needs to deliver accurate, efficient, and professional document processing solutions.

 ---